adrianferstera/Peristaltic_Haptic_Gui/README.md

 // current amplitude of 1, how many times this sequence should be repeated (here 10 times),
 // for the servos defined in the list `myServos` replayer.StartSeries(WaveformType.Sine, 0.5, 1, 1, 10, myServos);

+// Close all interfaces
+ foreach (var myHerkulexInterface in myInterfaces)  myHerkulexInterface.Close();

 ```